igrmk/treemap/README.md

 [![GoReportCard](http://goreportcard.com/badge/igrmk/treemap)](http://goreportcard.com/report/igrmk/treemap)

 Generic `TreeMap` uses red-black tree under the hood.
-This is gotemplate ready package.
+This is [gotemplate](https://github.com/ncw/gotemplate) ready package.
 You can use it as a template to generate `TreeMap` with specific `Key` and `Value` types.
 See example folder for generating `TreeMap<int, string>`.
-The package is based on https://github.com/logrusorgru/ebony due to outstanding test coverage.
+The package is based on [ebony](https://github.com/logrusorgru/ebony) due to outstanding test coverage.
+Iterators are designed after Java.
+This design works well in Go.
 It is not thread safe.

 ### Usage